Carnival: Turkey

-For almost five centuries, local Greek communities throughout Istanbul celebrated Carnival with weeks of bawdy parades, lavish balls, and street parties.
+For almost five centuries, local Greek Orthodox communities throughout Istanbul celebrated Carnival with weeks of bawdy parades, lavish balls, and street parties.
 This continued for weeks before Lent.
-Baklahorani took place on Shrove Monday, the last day of the carnival season.
+Baklahorani took place on Shrove Monday or Clean Monday, the last day of the carnival season.
 The event was led by the Greek Orthodox community, but the celebrations were public and inter-communal.
 The final celebration was sited in the Kurtuluş district.
 In 2010, the festival was revived.

+United Kingdom

+In England, the three days before Lent were called Shrovetide.
+A time for confessing sins ("shriving"), it had fewer festivities than the continental Carnivals.
+Today, Shrove Tuesday is celebrated as Pancake Day, but little else of the Lent-related Shrovetide survived the 16th-century English Reformation.

+Since 2012, Hastings in East Sussex has celebrated with its own Mardi Gras, or Fat Tuesday.
+Five days of music and street events culminating with a Grand Ball on Fat Tuesday itself.
+Loosely based on the New Orleans style of carnival, Hastings has taken its own course.